 Alice and Lucy were roommates in college.
 Following a tragic accident, the two friends haven’t spoken in years.
 Alice is now married and living with her husband in Tangier, when Lucy makes a surprise visit.

-Told with alternating viewpoints, both Alice and Lucy relate their perspectives.
+Tangerine is told using alternating viewpoints, both Alice and Lucy relate their perspectives.
 Alice is weak and anxious.
 Lucy is outspoken and manipulative.
 A clever and mysterious story unfolds, that, admittedly, did not go in a way I was imagining.
 Loved the setting of 1950s Morocco though.

 A slow burning historical suspense.
 Haunting, twisted, and dramatic.